salt-formulas/salt-formula-salt/README.rst

 .. note:: This is pillar of the the real salt-minion

-Proxy pillar for IOS device
+Proxy pillar for IOS device:

 .. code-block:: yaml